Integrating SVN Projects or Directories

 --dry--runoption of the SVN command.
 If unchecked, sources will be merged silently.

-use this drop-down list to specify the range of recursion into Subversion subdirectories.
+- Depth: use this list to specify the range of recursion into Subversion subdirectories.
 The available options are: